jgalat/menu/README.md

-# menu
+# Menu

-Food ordering SPA
+Simple food ordering SPA to replace the current Google Spreadsheet.

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).